MatthewChiu/PersonalWebsite/content/Datasets/Koji Kondo Corpus.md

 ## Access
 You can get access to the current [dataset here](https://github.com/MatthewChiu/KojiKondoCorpus/blob/main/README.md).
 As stated on the GitHub page, the tags are incomplete; the metadata, windows, and midi information is the most useful right now.

-For code, message me; drawing on our paper, Benjamin Giblin's thesis project (University of Oxford) used the same procedure on Metroid video games.
+For code (in #python), message me; drawing on our paper, Benjamin Giblin's thesis project (University of Oxford) used the same procedure on Metroid video games.